 Crown Office Chambers is a leading civil and commercial set widely recognised as a market leader with a reputation for combining highquality advice and advocacy with a modern, flexible and commerciallyminded approach.
 Specialist, experienced and innovative clerking teams assist highly-rated silks and juniors providing an efficient, highquality service for professional and lay clients.
 Chambers has 100 members, including 22 silks, and as a result are able to supply high calibre teams of counsel across all of our core areas of practice.

 Type of work

-A wide range of common law and commercial work, with particular specialisms in construction; property damage, commercial contracts; insurance and reinsurance; personal injury; health and safety; product liability; professional negligence; and clinical negligence.
+A wide range of common law and commercial work, with particular emphasis on construction, property damage, commercial disputes, insurance and reinsurance, personal injury, health and safety, product liability, professional negligence, clinical negligence and sports law.

 Who should apply?